Soil-Carbon-Coalition/vueapp/Vue_notes.md

 subscribe to updates on new observations--by project, or by user if user consents to being "followed."

 Administrator actions (project coordinators have admin privileges for their project): DONE WITH DJANGO ADMIN

-METHOD (in component) dispatch ACTION (async) which commits MUTATION (sync)

-MUTATIONS should always be wrapped in ACTIONS MUTATIONS typically named with all caps

-MUTATIONS are synchronous, ACTIONS asynchronous

 # COMPONENTS